Code-Institute-Submissions/chasakara-MLS2-My-Body-project/README.md

 Clicking on the What is it take you to what is it page.

 Clicking on the Quiz takes you to quiz page.

+This website was also tested manually on a range of devices and internet browsers:

+MacBook Laptop

+Google Chrome

+Opera

+Mozilla Firefox

+Mobile Samsung Galaxy S10:

+Google Chrome

+Opera

+Brave

+iPhone 8:

+Safari

+Google Chrome

 ### Validators